zhiqiujiang/zhiqiujiang.github.io/_pages/about.md

 Hi!
 I am Zhiqiu (Zoe)!
 If you want to call me Zhiqiu, the pronunciation is like <a href="https://www.howtopronounce.com/jucho" target="_blank"><span title="Pronounce" style="font-size:15px; text-decoration: none;">&#128266;</span></a>.

-I am a postdoc researcher at [CISPA Helmholtz Center for Information Security](https://cispa.de/){:target="_blank"}.
-My research interests comprise the topics of **conversational AI**, **responsible data science**, and **trustworthy machine learning**.
+I am currently a postdoc researcher at [CISPA Helmholtz Center for Information Security](https://cispa.de/){:target="_blank"}, working on the safety concerns related to large language models (LLMs), with a focus on the secure and ethical development of conversational AI.
+I am an enthusiast of HCI/AI & Society.
+My research interests comprise the topics of **conversational AI**, **responsible data science**, and **human-computer interaction**.

 I want to better understand AI in order to have more responsible, explainable, and robust applications and implications for society.
-I worked on projects about conversational AI for social good, human-computer interaction, big data and transportation analytics, natural language processing, and smart cities.
+Two important aspects that I want to further investigate: One is about how to develop responsible AI, ensuring that the technology remains ethical, explainable, and aligned with human values; Another is about how to leverage existing AI tools, e.g., LLMs, to enhance our lives, including helping with decision-making, providing solutions for real-world challenges, and creating practical applications.
+I bring a wealth of practical experience to the table, having successfully contributed to diverse projects spanning conversational AI for social good, human-computer interaction, big data and transportation analytics, natural language processing, and smart cities.

 News
 ======